Blue-Terra/kyc-program/README.md

     anchor build

-On successful build you will have a `target` directory in your top level directory.
+On successful build you will have a `target` directory in your top level.

 ## IV.
 Deployment